telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 ## Additional fields in `httpInfo` for custom notifications

-* includePayload: Additional field in `httpInfo` for custom notifications to check not including payload or 0-length requests. set 'true' in the case of not including payload in the request.
+Orion supports a boolean field `includePayload` in `httpInfo` for custom notifications that can be used to avoid payload in the outgoing notification.
+If `includePayload` is set to `true` then no payload is included in the notification (and `payload` field, if used, is ignored).
+Default value if `includePayload` is omitted is `false`.

 [Top](#top)